Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ProduceCashStartupOneTime=no  ; boolean, is the bonus on capture a "one one" special (further captures will not get the bonus)?
 ```

+### Rally Points for Service Depots

+- Vinifera makes it possible for the player to assign a rally point for their service depot, just like has been possible with factories.

 ## Ice

 - Ice strength can now be customized.